- PLAR Eligibility Standard

 - employment confirmation letters attesting to the ESL/EFL classes/programs taught, teaching dates, and total number of hours

-- Three samples of your most recent lesson plans and accompanying material prepared for adult ESL/EFL classes of 2-5 hours.
+- three samples of your most recent lesson plans and accompanying material prepared for adult ESL/EFL classes- Each lesson plan must cover a 1.5-3 hour session.

 For current TESL Ontario standard members applying for accreditation through PLAR: